Guide

 4. Maintain accurate tax records

-Tax record keeping requires maintaining specific employment documents, which the IRD states you must keep for at least 7 years after an employee leaves.
+Tax record keeping requires maintaining specific employment documents for seven years after an employee leaves.
 Non-compliance can result in IRD penalties and audit difficulties.

 Required records include: